ymdatta/SimplyClip/README.md

 ## :white_check_mark: What Simply Clip Can Do?

 - Select multiple text snippets from a single tab (or more!) and magically paste all off them!
-- Ability to manage what slection you want to keep or get rid of
+- Ability to manage what slection you want to keep or get rid of.
-- Chrome Extension popup to manage all your snippets in one streamlined window
+- Chrome Extension popup to manage all your snippets in one streamlined window.
 - No more switching tabs, say no to all distractions!!
-- Download the copied content to file with a single click
+- Download the copied content to CSV or DOC file with a single click.
 - Search for any text from the copied content.
-- Helps you to save website URLs from which the text is copied
+- Helps you to save website URLs from which the text is copied.
 - Disable any time with a toggle, if you don't want the content to copy to extension.
+- Delete all copied items at once.

 ## :shipit: Developers Note
 Basic knowledge of **JavaScript**, **HTML** ,**CSS** should be good enough to contribute to the project
+- popup.js
+- popup.html
+- popup.css
+- content.js
+These are the only files you will be working and rest all are just configuration and documentation files.

 ## :gear: Add SimplyClip to Google Chrome
 All you need is Google Chrome! 🕺